 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
 If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

-8. Restart into standard mode as you normally would.
-The Quick Swipe virus should be gone.
+8. Restart into standard mode.
+The Quick Swipe undefined should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.